Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartseries/getoverlap/_index.md

 ---
 title: getOverlap
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartseries/getoverlap/
+url: /php-java/aspose.slides/chartseries/getoverlap/
 ---

-## getOverlap()  function
+## getOverlap()  method

  Specifies how much bars and columns shall overlap on 2-D charts (from -100 to 100).
  This is the property not only of this series but of all series of parent series